 A graduate of the MA in Theatre and Drama Studies at NUIG, John has facilitated workshops, taught and instructed for Galway Actors Workshop, NUIG Dramsoc, Stage School Ireland, Colombo University of Visual & Performing Arts, Sri Lanka and National University of Ireland Galway.
 He was a co- founder of Playspace Galway and Playspace Sligo.
 John’s work is founded on the importance of presence in performance and often highlights and questions the use of digital technology in theatre.
 John also presents a weekly internet radio show from Galway.

-John will be teaching Play Performance this term.
+John will be teaching Acting 201 - Strengthen Your Acting Skills this term.